UFRGS-PPGC/kastors-benchmark/htdocs/README.md

 available, either using static or dynamic scheduling.
 Dynamic scheduled algorithms are built on top of the QUARK runtime system, which uses a data-flow dependency model to schedule tasks.
-The two algorithms we selected are a Cholesky decomposition and a QR decomposition, respectively known as DPOTRF and DGEQRF in PLASMA, which all operate on double precision floating point matrices.
+The three algorithms we selected are a Cholesky decomposition, a QR decomposition and LU decomposition, respectively known as DPOTRF, DGEQRF and DGETRF in PLASMA, which all operate on double precision floating point matrices.

 ##Dependencies